1864 (TV series): Reception

 The series divided reviewers in Denmark; some were enthusiastic, praising the lavish cinematography, while others considered the cost should have been used for other programming, especially more Scandinavian noir.
 Some Danish critics and historians felt that the series contained historical inaccuracies, particularly in its assertion that excessive nationalism drove Denmark into a war that was bound to end in defeat.
 The 1864 war had a profound effect on Denmark, setting the country's course for its modern development.
 As a result, Tom Buk-Swienty, the series' historical consultant, believed that that sort of debate was inevitable.
 On the other hand, producer Peter Bose commented that "we were expecting debates but were rather surprised by the continuous bashing".

 It received a positive reception from reviewers in the United Kingdom, however.
-Andrew Collins of The Guardian said that "1864 really is in television's top rank", and that "the most expensive TV series in Danish history puts every kroner up there on the screen."
+Andrew Collins of The Guardian said that "1864 really is in television's top rank", and that "the most expensive TV series in Danish history puts every krone up there on the screen."
 Gerard O'Donovan of the Telegraph said that DR had "taken a key moment in their nation's history and made it as compelling as any noir drama."
 Ellen E. Jones of the Independent said that "the scale of this series is too ambitious to grasp in a single episode, but the more you watch, the deeper you'll be sucked in."